rwnobrega/komm/README.md

 For library reference, please check the [project's website](https://komm.dev/).

 <!--notes-start-->
-This software is still under development.
-Contributions are very welcome!
+Please be advised that this project is currently under development.
+As such, there may be changes to the project's codebase, including the API.
 <!--notes-end-->

 ## Installation